MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers.md

-## Windows Server 2016   - Standard, Datacenter
+## Windows Server 2016: Standard and Datacenter
-Windows Server 2016 is supported beginning with Configuration Manager version 1606 with the hotfix rollup from KB3186654 (or the baseline version of 1606 which released in October of 2016).
+Windows Server 2016 is supported beginning with Configuration Manager version 1606, with the hotfix rollup from KB3186654 (or the baseline version of 1606, which was released in October of 2016).

 **Site servers:**